 Terry operates a dairy farm with his family in Deans Marsh, South West Victoria, where he has lived since 2004.
 The farm has seasonal calving pattern and milks 600 cows.

 Terry has held a number of positions in the dairy industry, both in New Zealand and Australia.
 He was a director of Kiwi Co-operative Dairies for 7 years and a dairy consultant with Agriculture New Zealand for 7 years.
 After moving to Australia he joined his local UDV branch and was later appointed to the South West Regional Extension Committee.
-He was previously Chairman of Warrnambool Cheese and Butter Company and has been a director of the company for 8 years, a role he continues in today.
+He was previously Chairman of Warrnambool Cheese and Butter Company and was a director of the company for 8 years.
 Terry has also served on many community boards and committees.

 He holds a Bachelor of Agricultural Economics, a Diploma of Business Studies, and is a Member of the Australian Institute of Company Directors.